 While brand awareness and lead generation are technically different things, they impact each other directly.

 Some companies are great about promoting their brand, but their websites fail to convert leads.
-One of the most common pitfalls is lack of landing pages - conversion opportunities that aren’t RFQs or contact forms.
+One of the most common pitfalls is lack of landing pages -- conversion opportunities that aren’t RFQs or contact forms.

 You can’t have one without the other and expect success.

-Hand in Hand
+Brand Awareness & Website Traffic Go Hand in Hand

 (If you’re looking to implement a brand awareness strategy, start here.)

-Two Birds, One Stone
+Content Marketing: Two Birds, One Stone

 One of the best parts of this content marketing approach to brand awareness and lead finding?
 The effect compounds over time.

-Using internal staff or hiring an agency to optimize SEO or set up PPC campaigns can get your name out there and collect leads at the same time.
+- Using internal staff or hiring an agency to optimize SEO or set up PPC campaigns can get your name out there and collect leads at the same time.

-The same goes for writing content.
+- The same goes for writing content.
 A skilled marketer already in your building may be up to the task, or you can outsource the work to a professional.
 Because content strategies rely heavily on repurposing and republishing, a little investment can go a long way.

 Monitoring your company’s reach and building a library of content will not produce immediate results.
-Instead, they build your online clout over time to create a steady increase in traffic, leads, and customers..
+Rather, they build your online clout over time to create a steady increase in traffic, leads, and customers.